OURadar/PyRadarKit/README.md

 - [NumPy] 1.11.0 or later
 - [SciPy]

-On macOS, if you use brew, the dependencies can be installed via
+On macOS, I recommend [Homebrew] package manager, numpy and scipy can be installed via
 ```shell
 brew install numpy scipy
 ``````

-To build the extension:
+To build the extension, use the included Makefile:
 ```shell
 make
 ```